liaojack8/KV.Store_Exp/build_LevelDB_Client.md

 The repository used below was forked by myself, and I was did something modify to let it work normolly.

-If you want to try simpler client server tools, this also is my repository, Use Python to complete this client.
+If you want to try simpler client server tools, this also is my repository, I complete this client with Python.
 To build it, just two line of command, go [my repository](https://github.com/liaojack8/LevelDB-httpServer) to know details.
 (But it worked slowly than simpleleveldb)
 ## Build Client
 ```